ConfusedServant/odin-recipes/README.md

 # odin-recipes
-HTML learning project.
+This is an HTML project as part of an assignment within The Odin Project curriculum.

-Following The Odin Project curriculum.
+The main goal of bulding this is to familiarize myself with the tools i'm currently learning, and get used to the basic workflow of a web developement project.